Skip to content

 #7.
 Define Communication Protocols

-Clear communication is essential for maintaining strong vendor relationships.
+Clear communication is one of the most essential elements of a supplier relationship management process.
 Your vendor management policy should establish communication protocols that ensure transparency and effective collaboration.
-Consider including the following:

 • Regular Meetings: Schedule regular check-in meetings with key vendors to discuss performance, address issues, and provide feedback.